markpickering1/diversity_resilience_analysis/diversity_resilience_analysis/resilience_analysis/README.md

 ### input/input_plotRF.R
 - Config script that sets parameters for all of the plotRF_...R scripts

+### input/input_plotByBGR.R
+- This script configures the input models and data for plotting the 1d partial dependence values at current and increased temperature by biogeographical (BGR) region
+- It takes as input the RF models, the data used to train the models and the BGR dataframe

+### plot_dataframe.R
+- This script plots & maps each of a selected number of plots from the analysis dataframe (i.e. model inputs and predicted values) created in 1_create_df/

+### plot_dataframe_correlationMatrix.R
+- This script creates a correlation matrix of the different analysis dataframe variables

 ### plotRF_performance.R
 - Plot test data performance metrics relating to the RF model
 - Create a figure & dataframe of Observed vs Modelled data for each RF model including optional statistics

 ### plotRF_importance.R
 - Plot a figure showing the relative importance of features in the RF model

 ### plotRF_partialPlot_createDF.R
 - Create the dataframes for both 1D and 2D partial plots from the rf.models
 - Runs a simple plotting of the partial plots

 ### plotRF_partialPlot_plotDF.R
 - Plots the dataframes in a more formalised way for comparison between metrics

 ### plotRF_partialPlot_plotDF_2d.R
 - Produce the 2D partial figures

 ### plotRF_partialPlot_boot.R
 - Script uses the df_pdp_all dataframes containing the bootstrapped partial dependence values (pdp_i) previously produced via createPDP_fromModel.R
 - The mean and uncertainty bounds (e.g. via s.d. or 95% percentile) are calculated for each combination of metrics